Hazardous Materials and Waste Management Mitigation Measures

 General Mitigation Measures

-General mitigation practices and principles that could apply to any or all phases of a hydrokinetic energy project include:
+General mitigation practices and principles that could apply to any or all phases of an energy transmission project include:

 Implement plans for hazardous materials management, waste management spill prevention and response, stormwater management, and pesticide management.
 Train employees to promptly contain, report, and/or clean up any oil or hazardous material spill.